iulian-rusu/mregex/README.md

 ```

 The library supports searching for multiple matches in a string.
 In this case,
-the `meta::regex::find_all` method returns a lazy generator that will evaluate
+the `meta::regex::find_all` method returns a generator that will evaluate
 on-demand all matches in the string.
 We can iterate through the generator
 just like any standard container.
 ```cpp